05063068/rt-backend/README.md

 </settings>
 ```

+### Deploying to the Elastic Beanstalk Environment
-The project can be deployed to AWS simply by executing the following command:
+The project can be deployed to Elastic Beanstalk Environment simply by executing the following command:
 ```
-mvn beanstalk:upload-source-bundle beanstalk:create-application-version beanstalk:update-environment
+mvn -Dbeanstalker.env.ref=<env_name_here> beanstalk:upload-source-bundle beanstalk:create-application-version beanstalk:update-environment
 ```

 # Example Requests